yzwfromk/yzwfromk.github.io/_pages/about.md

 Recent News
 ======
-I'm doing software engineering internship at IHMC in Florida 🏖️ this summer!

-My new paper STATE-NAV, the first learning-based traversability estimation and navigation for humanoids on diverse rough terrain, is now on ArXiv!
+STATE-NAV, the first learning-based traversability estimation for humanoids outdoor terrain navigation, is accepted to a journal IEEE RA-L!
+It will be also presented at ICRA 2026.

 I am...